lucywang000/clj-statecharts/docs/content/docs/xstate.md

 * final states & done signals
 * history states

+These features may be implemented in the future.

 ## Different structure for the state map

 In xstate, the state object has two keys `value` and `context`